Andy Everson

-Andy Everson (born September 20, 1972) is a contemporary Indigenous Artist born in Comox, British Columbia.
-He was named Nagedzi after Chief Andy Frank, who was his grandfather.
-His artworks are greatly influenced by his Comox and Kwakwaka'wakw ancestries.
+Andy Everson (born September 20, 1972) is a contemporary Indigenous artist born in Comox, British Columbia.
+He was named Nagedzi after his grandfather Chief Andy Frank.
+Everson's artworks are greatly influenced by his Kʼómoks and Kwakwaka'wakw ancestries.
 His artwork is said to be "magnificent, beautiful and bountiful and presents strong imagery, tells a tale, sings a song, passes on a legend, dispels myth and in general fills the spirit and the body with a renewed respect".

 Education

-Inspired by his grandmother wanting to pursue his traditional culture, Everson completed undergraduate and a master's degree in Anthropology at the University of British Columbia.
-Because of the location of Comox First Nation that lies on the border between the larger Salish and Kwakwaka'wakw realms, his thesis was heavily influenced by contemporary Comox identity.
+Inspired by his grandmother wanting to pursue his traditional culture, Everson completed undergraduate and a master's degree in anthropology at the University of British Columbia.
+Because of the location of Comox First Nation that lies on the border between the larger Coast Salish and Kwakwaka'wakw realms, his thesis was heavily influenced by contemporary Comox identity.
 His extended knowledge in anthropology gave him knowledge about linguistics which helped him create the company—Copper Canoe, Inc that created Aboriginal media.